Ultrasonic Study of Water Adsorbed in Nanoporous Glasses: Results

 where $R_{\rm g}$ is the ideal gas constant, $T$ is the absolute temperature, and $V_{\rm m}$ is the molar volume of the fluid.
-Figure~\ref{fig:K_f_vs_RH} shows the values of $K_{\rm f}$ determined in this work along with the isothermal bulk modulus of water in the bulk as a function of $P_{\rm L}$ or the bulk pressure, respectively.
-The isothermal bulk modulus data for liquid water at 27 $^{\rm o}$C is calculated using the CoolProp Python library~\cite{CoolPropSI}, which utilizes the equation of state by Wagner and Pru\ss~\cite{wagner2002iapws}.
+Figure~\ref{fig:K_f_vs_RH} shows the values of $K_{\rm f}$ determined in this work along with the isothermal bulk modulus of water in the bulk as a function of $P_{\rm L}$ or the bulk pressure, respectively. {$K_{\rm f}$ is calculated from Eq.~\ref{eq:Rearranged_Gassmann} using the values of $K_0$ and $K_{\rm s}$ listed in Table~\ref{tab:Mechanical_Props}}.
+The isothermal bulk modulus data for liquid water at 27 $^{\rm o}$C is calculated using the CoolProp Python library~\cite{CoolPropSI}, which utilizes the equation of state by Wagner and Pru\ss~\cite{Wagner2002}.
 It is worth noting that at relative pressures below 1.0, $P_{\rm L}$ is negative indicating the confined water is under suction.
-The data corresponding to positive pressure represents the isothermal bulk modulus of bulk water .
+The data corresponding to positive pressure represents the isothermal bulk modulus of bulk water.